Minivera/mechanic/README.md

     for (int i < len(initalizedSlice)) loop
         // For act as the while and for loop, len gets the length of anything if (i == 2) then
-            contine loop // go back to the loop end if
+            continue loop // go back to the loop end if
         if (i == 3) then
             end loop // Ends the loop early